 What does it cost?

-You will have set up costs to pay your adviser and this could be as much as 5% of your total fund value plus there will be annual charges levied by the adviser and manager of your funds which could be anywhere from 1-3% per annum.
+You will have set up costs to pay your adviser and this could be as much as 5% of your total fund value plus there may be annual charges levied by the adviser and manager of your funds which could be anywhere from 1-3% per annum.

 What choices does income drawdown give me?